 “He who tills this land will have plenty of food, But he who follows empty pursuits will have poverty in plenty.” – Proverbs 28:19

-And I immediately recognized their application to the running of my home.
+Immediately I recognized their application to the running of my home.
 I need not only to focus on my priorities, but I need diligence and discipline to avoid empty pursuits.
-And I need to recognize that my empty pursuits are specific to me.
+I need to recognize that my empty pursuits are specific to me.
 My empty pursuits will be what amount to schedule clutter, time and energy wasters.

 So, I am just going to lay it out there:

 Hello, my name is Leah and I waste my time in these areas:

 - Choosing a nap over finding ways to boost my energy in the middle of the day